-2.6 Modifications
+2.8.
+Modifications

-Out-of-period modifications and other changes should be avoided.
-However, the Vintage Vehicle Classification Committee, may, without prejudice, consider modifications which are carried out according to manufacturer's and/or manufacturer's approved specifications and made in the spirit of the period in question and in such a manner that the vehicle can, if necessary, be converted back to its original condition.
+Out-of-period modifications and other changes are not allowed.
+However, the Vintage Vehicle Classification Committee, may, without prejudice, consider modifications which are carried out according to manufacturer's and/or manufacturer's approved specifications.
+Modifications made in the spirit of the year in question and in such a manner that the vehicle can, if necessary, be converted back to its original condition are acceptable.